rafzarf/rafzarf.github.io/_pages/about.md

 I obtained my tensorflow certificate developer at 2023 and currently working on an undergraduate thesis focused on developing a predictive analytical model for manufacturing scenarios.

-In parallel with his academic pursuits, I am actively engaged in building side projects centered on embedded systems and mechatronics.
+In parallel with my academic pursuits, I am actively engaged in building side projects centered on embedded systems and mechatronics.